LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 2.145.0
+*Released*: 22 March 2022
+* Fix Issue 44859
+  * HeaderWrapper no longer scrolls to the top of the page during update
+  * Page component now scrolls to top of the page on mount
+* Remove circular dependency between Page and NotFound
+* Refactor NavigationBar to render HeaderWrapper and sticky class
+  * This eliminates duplicated code between our apps

 ### version 2.144.2
 *Released*: 21 March 2022
 * add `exportConfig` parameter to `getSampleTypeTemplateUrl` for better behavior for media templates